 Recovery: Rotator cuff tears are often slow to heal and it can take a few months to fully recover.
 If symptoms persist for more than 6 months, surgery may be recommended

 Onset: Sudden onset from a direct blow to the upper arm, e.g. a fall or RTA, sudden severe twisting of the arm or occasionally from an extreme contraction of one of the arm muscles e.g. when throwing.
-In most cases there is an obvious event that caused the fracture.
+In most cases there is an obvious event that caused the fracture or dislocation.
 If this is not the case, there may be an underlying pathology that has weakened the bone making it more likely to break e.g. osteoporosis or cancer

 Symptoms: Severe upper arm pain - often described as a sharp pain, deformity (if the fracture has displaced there may be a bulge where the bone is out of place), shortening of the arm, bruising, swelling, minimal arm movement

 Recovery: It usually takes around 3-6 weeks for the bone to knit back together and then the same length of time again for it to strengthen.
 However, in elderly patients healing is often slower.
 You will need physical therapy to regain strength and movement in the arm as stiffness and weakness is a common problem.
-It can take up to a year to fully recover from an arm fracture
+It can take up to a year to fully recover from an arm fracture or dislocation.

 Onset: Gradual onset that gets progressively worse over time.
 Most frequently develops in middle age (45-65)